philemonnwanne/projects/mini-project/readme.md

 apt update
 apt install mysql-server
 ```
-<samp>When prompted, enter your password and choose legacy authentication, but if you want to set strong password policies you can choose the recommended option</samp>
+<samp>When prompted, enter your root password and choose legacy authentication</samp>

 we can now exit mySQL using the command `exit;`